 Alabama Charitable Gaming

-In 2004, the attorney general raided Alabama's gambling facilities and confiscated illegal slot machines.
+In 2004, the state’s attorney general raided Alabama's gambling facilities and confiscated illegal slot machines.
 Following the raids and a review of the state’s gambling statutes, the attorney general announced new criteria for electronic bingo machines.
 An announcement was made that all bingo machines should use the traditional five-by-five grid for bingo cards.
-Each track was given an appropriate amount of time to remove or reprogram the machines that did not meet the criteria.
+Each dog or horse track was given an appropriate amount of time to remove or reprogram the machines that did not meet the criteria.

 By January 2005, electronic gaming machines at the dog and horse tracks in Macon and Greene counties were deemed in compliance with state law, but not for long.
-A series of raids and confiscation of electronic gaming machines have taken place from 2009 through February 2013, with VictoryLand the most recent target.
+A series of raids and confiscations of electronic gaming machines have taken place from 2009 through February 2013, with VictoryLand the most recent target.
 Many charitable bingo properties voluntarily closed their doors as they awaited a resolution to this matter.